 On March 6, 1903, the faction-ridden Senate Democratic caucus decided it was time to get organized.
 On that day, for the first time in the Senate's history, the caucus formally elected a chairman and a secretary, agreed to keep regular minutes of its proceedings, and took steps toward the adoption of a "binding rule."

-When Republican President Theodore Roosevelt called the Senate into special session on March 5, 1903, to consider ratification of a Panama Canal treaty, the Democratic caucus unanimously selected Maryland's Arthur Gorman as chairman.
-The dominant figure in late nineteenth-century Maryland political life, Gorman was a masterful legislative strategist and party loyalist.
-Based on his informal service as Democratic leader in the 1890s, his Senate colleagues believed he was just the man to revitalize their heavily out-numbered party in the early 1900s.
+When Republican president Theodore Roosevelt called the Senate into special session on March 5, 1903, to consider ratification of a Panama Canal treaty, the Democratic caucus unanimously selected Maryland's Arthur Gorman as chairman.
+The dominant figure in late 19th-century Maryland political life, Gorman was a masterful legislative strategist and party loyalist.
+Based on his informal service as Democratic leader in the 1890s, his Senate colleagues believed he was just the man to revitalize their heavily outnumbered party in the early 1900s.

-Gorman convened the caucus on March 6, 1903, in the third-floor Capitol room now designated the "Senate Wives' Lounge."
-The newly elected secretary, Tennessee Senator Edward Carmack, presumably began to keep regular minutes.
+Gorman convened the caucus on March 6, 1903.
+The newly elected secretary, Tennessee senator Edward Carmack, presumably began to keep regular minutes.
 Although the formal record of that session has not survived, the following day's Washington Post provided a richly detailed account.
 The existing minutes begin with the meeting of March 16, 1903.
 Democratic senators who opposed the pending Panama Canal treaty sought to unite their party by proposing a rule that would bind all 33 members to any decision approved by two-thirds of the caucus.
 The action, agreed to later that year, marked the first time a party caucus sought to exercise such a binding rule.

 Adoption of the binding rule promoted a distinction between the terms "caucus" and "conference."
 As these words came to be used, senators were in "caucus" when they discussed whether or not to bind the party's vote on a given issue; they were in "conference" when considering election of officers or general legislative business.